intergral/observability-agent/readme.md

 ### Docker
 When running in Docker, you will not be prompted for any information.
 Therefore, you must specify an api key before running.
-Additionally, you must set the relevant environment variables, for whichever services you have running, so they can be configured.
+Additionally, you must set the relevant environment variables for whichever services you have running, so they can be configured.

 To set the api key the following environment variable must be set:
 - fr_api_key